-'Terrorism Will Not Take Us Down' Says Rabbi Following Deadly Shooting In Poway
+'I Couldn't See His Soul' Says Rabbi Following Deadly Shooting In Poway

 A day after the synagogue he founded was attacked, Rabbi Yisroel Goldstein recounted the events of the shooting that left one woman dead and three others injured.

-The shooting occurred on Saturday at the Chabad of Poway synagogue prior a scheduled Passover celebration.
+The shooting occurred on Saturday at the Chabad of Poway synagogue prior to a scheduled Passover celebration.

 The alleged shooter, 19-year-old John T. Earnest, was booked on one count of murder in the first degree and three counts of attempted murder in the first degree, according the San Diego County Sheriff's Department.